airslie/renalware-core/README.md

 devbox services up # CTRL+C to shut it down
 ```

+Additionally, you can run `devbox run reset` which will delete the PostgreSQL
+database files for this project and then runs setup again.
+For a complete reset
+(including removing gems) you can simply `rm -rf .devbox`.
+See `devbox run` for
+all available scripts and `devbox.json` to see what they do.

 Visit [http://localhost:3000](http://localhost:3000) and login in one of the demo users
 (in order of role permissiveness):
 - superkch